 So what drugs are good, and what drugs are bad?
 Should we simply assume that anything a doctor writes is a good drug and that we can let our guard down?
 But what about psychostimulants prescribed for ADHD?
 They are prescription drugs that are highly sought after on the black market, similar to opioids (pain pills).
 In this example, would the drugs be OK if given by a doctor, but not OK if a kid accepts a handful from a sibling or friend?

-Similarly, marijuana had been assumed for years not to have any medicinal value, but today almost half the states in the country view marijuana as a viable remedy to consider for a host of physical and emotional issues.
+Similarly, marijuana had been assumed for years not to have any medicinal value, but today more than half the states in the country view marijuana as a viable remedy to consider for a host of physical and emotional issues.
 Again, are adults who use marijuana recreationally wrong, while other adults who have marijuana prescribed for Post Traumatic Stress Disorder (PTSD) OK because they get their pot from a doctor?
 And what about individuals who wish to wean themselves from opioid addiction by using marijuana as a substitute — is this a bad decision?
 As you can see the drug discussion has changed a lot, and interpreting what is good, bad, right, and wrong is more complex than ever before.